The Right to Manage

 As with the provision of information, the RTM company will be in a difficult position if the hand-over of monies is delayed; it may be sensible to anticipate such a delay and to make some other financial provision for the first few months of operation, for example, by the members of the RTM company making a special contribution or by the company seeking a loan.
 Alternatively, the landlord may be prepared to make a partial payment on account, subject to a final agreement later.

-There is no prescribed form for application to the LVT for determination of uncommitted service charges, but a suitable form, with explanatory notes for completion, is available from the LVT.
+There is no prescribed form for application to the Tribunal for determination of uncommitted service charges, but a suitable form, with explanatory notes for completion, is available from the Tribunal.

 A right to manage claim notice is not registrable.
 However, where a right to manage (RTM) company has acquired the right to manage, it may apply for an entry to be made in the proprietorship register of the affected title (Rule 79A Land Registration Rules 2003).